How many surgeries of this type do you perform each year?

 Dr. Leone’s incidence of complications, such as dislocations, wound problems, blood clots, or need for manipulation, has been remarkably low.

 Dr. Leone attributes much of his success to his hands-on approach, attention to detail, and highly qualified, seasoned staff.
 He performs all of his surgeries personally.
 His teams – both in the operating room and in the office – are mature and stable, and many have been with him for more than twenty years.
-He has remained at one location in one hospital for 29 years, enabling him to perfect his technique and achieve consistent outcomes.
+He has remained at one location in one hospital, enabling him to perfect his technique and achieve consistent outcomes.

 As a key member of Holy Cross’ leadership team, he has contributed to Holy Cross’ stellar reputation as a top regional hospital for orthopedics.
 Castle Connolly Medical Ltd., a health care research firm, named Dr. Leone one of Florida’s “Top Orthopedic Surgeon” for 10 consecutive years, from 2010 – 2019.
 Dr. Leone has built his reputation on referrals from patients who have encouraged the people they care about to choose Dr. Leone as their orthopedic surgeon.

 What is your incidence of long-term complications?